Bawumia cuts short Accra campaign tour to commiserate with North East flood victims

 Yesterday the villages were submerged in flood waters following massive torrential rains that forced the banks of three dams to break, allowing the water from the dams to rush onto the villages.
 Thousands of acres of farmlands and homes have been submerged while livestock has been carried away by the flood waters.

-It has been confirmed by officials of the National Disaster Management Organization (NADMO) that a three-year-old child has died.
+It has been confirmed by officials of the National Disaster Management Organization (NADMO) that a three-year child has died.

-The Municipal Chief Executive (MCE) of West Mamprusi, Arimeyaw Somo Lucky, has been left helpless and has called for support.

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.